 Consumer privacy is highly protected by federal and state law.
 The Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 ("HITECH"), and their respective implementing regulations, impose, among other things, obligations, including mandatory contractual terms, with respect to safeguarding the privacy, security and transmission of protected health information ("PHI") held by covered entities and business associates.
-A "covered entity" is the primary type of HIPAA-regulated entity.
+A "covered entity" is the primary type of HIPAAregulated entity.
 Health plans/insurers, healthcare providers engaging in standard transactions (i.e., insurance/health plan claims and encounters, payment and remittance advice, claims status, eligibility, enrollment/disenrollment, referrals and authorizations, coordination of benefits and premium payments), and healthcare clearinghouses (i.e., switches that convert data between standard and non-standard data sets) are covered entities.
-A "business associate" provides services to covered entities (directly or as subcontractors to other business associates) involving arranging, creating, receiving, maintaining, or transmitting PHI on a covered entities and business associates must enter into a "business associate agreement" ("BAA") with the service provider that receives PHI on behalf of the entity.
+A "business associate" provides services to covered entities (directly or as subcontractors to other business associates) involving arranging, creating, receiving, maintaining, or transmitting PHI on a covered entity's behalf.
+In order to legally provide access to PHI to service providers, covered entities and business associates must enter into a "business associate agreement" ("BAA") with the service provider that receives PHI on behalf of the entity.